Aimery of Cyprus: Governance and legislation

-In March 1198, Aimery and his court were travelling from Acre and riding through the orchards of Tyre when four German horsemen galloped up to the king and attacked him.
+In March 1198, Aimery and his court were travelling from Acre and riding through the orchards of Tyre when four German horsemen galloped up to the King and attacked him.
 His retainers rescued him, but the attackers refused to say who had hired them.
-While recovering, the king became convinced that Ralph of Saint Omer, lately his rival for Isabella's hand and the throne, stood behind the attack.
+While recovering, Aimery became convinced that Ralph of Saint-Omer, lately his rival for Isabella's hand and the throne, stood behind the attack.
 Aimery convoked a full session of the High Court of Jerusalem, at which he sentenced Ralph to banishment, apparently referencing an assise of King Baldwin III that allowed the king to punish a treacherous vassal without trial.
 Ralph insisted that the Assise sur la ligece entitled him to be tried by his peers.
-The High Court tried to persuade Aimery to grant a trial and threatened to withdraw their knights from his service if he refused, which they did when Aimery proved obdurate.
-The matter was only resolved when Ralph announced that he would leave the kingdom voluntarily because he had lost the king's goodwill.
+The High Court tried to persuade Aimery to grant a trial and threatened to withdraw their knights from his service if he refused, which they did.
+The matter was only resolved when Ralph announced that he would leave the kingdom voluntarily because he had lost the King's goodwill.
 This incident may have precluded Ralph from participating in Aimery's compilation of the laws of the kingdom.

 Foreign relations

 Aimery pursued an active and adaptable foreign policy, and maintained good relations with the merchant republics of Europe to strengthen the economy.
 He signed a truce with al-Adil on 1 July 1198, securing the possession of the coast from Acre as far as to Antioch for the crusaders for five years and eight months.
 Aimery was left with Beirut, al-Adil with Jaffa, and Sidon was divided between them.
 Al-Adil took control of Egypt in November and, with a succession war brewing in Antioch, Aimery became all the more eager to keep the peace.
-The king was dismayed by the struggle between Leo of Armenia and Count Bohemond of Tripoli for the succession to Prince Bohemond III of Antioch, and he pressured Cardinal Soffred to mediate.
-Aimery's sympathies lay with the Armenians, but he never intervened.
+He was dismayed by the struggle between Leo II of Armenia and Count Bohemond of Tripoli for the succession to Prince Bohemond III of Antioch, and he pressured Cardinal Soffred to mediate.
+Aimery sympathised with the Armenians, but did not intervene.

 Aimery continued to fear that the Byzantines might attempt to reclaim Cyprus; his ambassadors at the papal court voiced this concern in early 1199.
 In the early 1200s the Byzantine emperor, Alexios III Angelos, also turned to Pope Innocent III.
-He feared that Constantinople would become the target of the Fourth Crusade.
-Alexios promised that he would help the crusaders fight in the Holy Land if the pope forced Aimery to hand the island to the Byzantines under the pain of excommunication.
-The pope was anxious that Aimery's efforts to secure the Holy Land not be disturbed and refused Alexios, arguing that the Byzantines had lost their right to Cyprus when Richard I of England conquered the island in 1191.
-Alexios did not press the issue again, but Innocent mentioned his designs to Kings John of England and Philip II of France and urged them to send help to Cyprus and the Holy Land.
+Alexios III feared that Constantinople would become the target of the Fourth Crusade and promised that he would help the crusaders fight in the Holy Land if the Pope forced Aimery to hand the island to the Byzantines under the pain of excommunication.
+The Pope was anxious that Aimery's efforts to secure the Holy Land not be disturbed and refused Alexios III, arguing that the Byzantines had lost their right to Cyprus when Richard I of England conquered the island in 1191.
+Alexios III did not press the issue again, but Innocent III mentioned his designs to Kings John of England and Philip II of France and urged them to send help to Cyprus and the Holy Land.